CuckooEXE/ImperfectProjector/README.md

 ## The Hardware

-It's time to open this sucker up, let's see if there is UART or some other serial communication mechanism.
+It's time to open this sucker up, and see if there is UART or some other serial communication mechanism.
 Now, this is where I messed up, *just a little bit*, and accidentally severed one of the connections on the ribbon cable that connects the actual projector lens to the board.
 The projector still turns on, but it's just a blank white screen now.
 Whoops!
 You can see below an image of the main board, as well as some annotations, below.

 ![Main Board](./images/board-annotated.png)

 ### Getting UART

-Anyway, after opening up the top, I noticed three pins labelled RX, TX, and GND.
+After opening up the projector, I noticed three pins labelled RX, TX, and GND.
 Pretty indicative of UART, but we'll need to connect to it first to make sure.
 Unfortunately, there weren't any header pins soldered on to it, so I'll have to do that first.
-After my incredibly shoddy solder job, I have everything hooked up.
+After my incredibly shoddy solder job, I have everything hooked up:

 ![Solder Work](./images/solder.jpg)

-Let's check out what comes through using `minicom`, it's fairly verbose, so I included just some interesting parts of the startup sequence:
+We can use `minicom` to read the data coming from the UART, and, if it's an interactive shell, communicate to the board.
+After the startup sequence, I tried typing in some characters, but nothing happened, so I think this is purely just an output of `dmesg`, or something similar.
+I included some of the interesting parts of the startup sequence (it was a bit too verbose to include it all in a blog post):

 ```bash
 $ sudo minicom --dev /dev/ttyUSB0 --capturefile minicom.projector.txt